 Time to mix.
-Since the flour and confectioners sugar tend to create a cloud of dust while mixing, I like to cover the mixer and bowl with a clean kitchen towel until all the dry ingredients are moistened.
+Since the cocoa powder and confectioners sugar tend to create a cloud of dust when mixing, I like to cover the mixer and bowl with a clean kitchen towel until all the dry ingredients are moistened.
 Plastic wrap works well too.

 Okay, the cookie dough is done when all the ingredients are combined.
-It'll be smooth and glossy - it should look like this.
+It'll be smooth and glossy and should look like this.
 Let the dough rest at room temperature for about 10 minutes to firm up a bit before scooping.

-This cookie dough contains a lot of confectioners sugar so cover it with a damp kitchen towel to prevent it from crusting between batches.
-I reused the same towel that covered my stand mixer earlier.
+This cookie dough contains a lot of confectioners sugar which tends to dry out easily so cover it with a damp kitchen towel to prevent it from crusting between batches (I reused the same towel that covered my stand mixer earlier).

 Oh my, they're sooooo good.
 I wish you could smell them.
 I'm dying!!